 General Directions.
 This section contains explanations and examples of the materials that comprise the dossier and its attachments.
 The dossier must be assembled to include the information and documentation given in the sequence listed below in this section.
 Each section must be arranged exactly as listed below and paginated with the section and page number (i.e. A-1, A-2; B-1, B-2, etc.).
-The sections of the dossier (in the original and copies) should be separated by tabs, colored paper or some other mechanism for ease of review.
-The original and four copies will be forwarded by the dean to the chief academic officer.
+The original and two copies will be forwarded by the dean to the chief academic officer.
 One file copy must be retained in the department.
+Therefore it is recommended that four copies of the original be made, with one copy being kept by the department and one by the college.
 Any dossiers which do not conform to this order or which contain inaccuracies will be returned to the department or college for correction.